 Control Assessment Compliance?
-4.1.19 Yes.
 Building Materials.
 Building materials and finishes are to be non-reflective.
 Colour and material schedule provided.
-Colours and materials provided are considered non-reflective.
+Colours and materials provided are considered non- reflective.
 Neutral colour palette such as mid-range greys, olives and browns are recommended.
-Colours and materials considered to align with recommended palatte.
+Colours and materials considered to align with recommended palette.
 Roofs may be constructed from either tiles or corrugated roofing material.
 When corrugated material is used, it is preferable if it is of a traditional profile and not angular or seamed.
-Corrugated roofing material proposed.
+Concrete roof tiles proposed.
 Clear/tinted/coloured acrylic roof material and other roof tones or colours (including black and green) are not permitted.
 Noted.
 Front walls may be rendered and have contrasting features to the House.
-Noted, front façade will adopt variation between rendering and exposed brick.
+Noted, front façade will adopt variation between rendering and cladding.
 The following wall materials are appropriate: Face brickwork with struck or tooled joints; Light coloured mortar joints; and Any rendered surfaces painted in neutral colours.
 4.1.20 Yes.
 Landscaping.
 All parts of the residential allotment in front of the building and facing the street that are not built on or paved are to be landscaped, with materials such as turf, groundcover, garden beds, shrubs and trees.
 Front gardens are to be landscaped with a good balance of turf, garden beds, paving, shrubs and trees.
-Landscaping plan indicates all parts within the front setback that are not built on or paved, are landscaped with various landscaping features such as turn, groundcover, trees and plantings.
-4.1.21 Yes.
-Driveways.
+Compliant.
+4.1.21 Driveways.
+Yes.
 Driveways are to: Have a maximum width of 6m.
 Be designed with high quality stone pavers, large tiles, selected permeable paving or exposed aggregate.
-The colour and finish of stone pavers and tiles is to be The driveway will; The driveway has a maximum width of 5.2m tapering narrow to 4.5m at the crossover point.
+The colour and finish of stone pavers and tiles is to be The driveway will; The driveway has a maximum width of 5.5m.

 Control Assessment Compliance? subdued with a natural unpolished finish.
-Driveway to adopt clay pavers that will match the roof.
 When concrete driveways are proposed, the design is to break up its mass through the inclusion of bands of coloured concrete.
 Stencilled concrete finishes on driveways are not appropriate.
-Noted - No concrete driveway proposed.
+Noted.
 4.1.21 Rooftop Fixtures, Air Conditioners, TV Antennas and Satellite Dishes.
-Antennas and Satellite Disnes.
 Rooftop fixtures, air conditioners, tv antennas, solar panels and satellite dishes shall be located so they are screened/minimised from public view.
 None of the said structures are located from view of the public.
 Yes.
 4.1.25.
 Letterboxes Letterboxes must not be a visually prominent element on the streetscape.
 Letterbox located so as to be a visually prominent element from view of the streetscape.
 Yes.
 Letterboxes must be designed as an integrated feature of the fence There is no front fence proposed or required